linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 6/Week 6 Assignment Review.md

 - Citigroup is a distressed motivated seller
        - Needs to sell = purchase could be a bargain
 - Who knows more about the assets?
-       - [[Week 6 Assignment Review|Blackstone]] may know loan [[An Asset Allocation Primer|portfolio]] better than other potential buyers and  potentially even Citigroup from past due diligence on equity investments
+       - [Blackstone](.md) may know loan [portfolio](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) better than other potential buyers and  potentially even Citigroup from past due diligence on equity investments
        - Other bidders probably do not want to outbid a well‐informed bidder
-- [[Week 6 Assignment Review|Blackstone]] does not have control rights in the underlying [[An Asset Allocation Primer|portfolio]] firms
+- [Blackstone](.md) does not have control rights in the underlying [portfolio](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) firms
        - Control rights would allow them to interfere with debtors

 # VALUING THE DEAL